Zooce/zomb-file/README.md

 ### Batching Macro Expressions

 Here's where things get even cooler.
 What if you want to use a macro many times where only a subset of the parameters change?
-With macros you can apply a set of arguments for a subset of parameters while keeping other parameters static.
+With macro batching you can apply a set of arguments for a subset of parameters while keeping other parameters static.
+Let's show this by an example.

-The parameters you want to batch are identified with a `?` and the sets of arguments for those parameters is specified in a two-dimensional array of value after a `%` delimiter.
-The result of this operation is an array of the batched macro.

-Since this is relatively difficult to describe with words, let's see a simple example.
+Say we define the following two macros:

 ```zomb
 $color = {